 The days are not far when your favourite restaurant might stop giving menus and instead give you Augmented Reality displays of dishes instead.
+Yes the trend is changing, so don't be surprised to see augmented reality in restaurants you visit next.

 Everytime I go to a fancy new restaurant, I am skeptical of ordering a new dish.
 You know why?
 Most often, the names of the dishes and their description itself sound strange to me.
 But, then the foodie in me takes over the decision-making and places and order against all odds.
 Must say that I have been lucky so far not to have undergone any nightmarish experiences with food.
 All the food that I have ordered reading the menu and the sophisticated descriptions therein have proven to be good.